 Transportation in Isfahan City

-you can get around Isfahan city by metro (some routes has metro), taxi and bus: It’s easy to get around Isfahan by bus.
+There are different transportation in Isfahan, that you can get around Isfahan city by metro (some routes has metro), taxi and bus: It’s easy to get around Isfahan by bus.
 In fact, the easiest and the cheapest way of traveling inside Isfahan is, by buying an Isfahan card which you can use it when traveling by bus, metro and some of the taxis.

 Naqsh-e Jahan Square (also known as shah square or imam square), Masjed-e Jameh, Bazar-e Bozorg, Kakh-e Chehel Sotun, Masjed-e Sheikh Lotfollah, Zayandehrud Riverside, Kakh-e Ali Qapu, Imam Mosque (Shah Mosque before Iran’s Revolution), Pol-e Khaju, Kelisa-ye Vank, Jolfa: The Armenian Quarter, Isfahan Music Museum, Si-o-Seh Pol, Madraseh-ye Chahar Bagh, Decorative Arts Museum of Iran, Hammam-e Ali Gholi Agha, Pigeon Towers, Jolfa Square, Pol-e Shahrestan, Qeysarieh bazaar, Pol-e Chubi, Monar Jonban, Hasht Behesht Palace, Ateshkadeh-ye Isfahan.
-Our suggestion for you is to book your hotel in city center near Naqsh-e Jahan Square to be close to most of the attractions.
+Our suggestion for you is to book your Isfahan hotel in city center near Naqsh-e Jahan Square to be close to most of the attractions.
 We also organize different city tours to cover all of your needs.

 Handicrafts and souvenirs of Isfahan city